A3E 2026 Anaheim

 As a creative, Shauna has signed and developed artists for synchronization licensing across various visual media including film, TV, ads and promos.
 She has also spearheaded synch marketing campaigns for many iconic music publishing catalogs (KISS, George Thorogood, Elvis Presley, Charli XCX, Paul Oakenfold and others).
 Recent projects include Ralph Lauren, Fitbit, Macys, Squishables, Victoria’s Secret, The Good Doctor, Matlock, Yellowjackets, Sweet Tooth, Charmed, and multiple Marvel franchises.

-Friday, January 23rd, 2026; 3:00PM – 4:00PM Pacific Time; Hilton Anaheim; Room TBA
+Friday, January 23rd, 2026; 3:00PM - 4:00PM Pacific Time; Hilton Anaheim, 4th Floor, Huntington Room

 Game Engines as Instruments: Vision Pro, Unity & Live XR